 This is not an exhaustive list and if you have any doubts about the vehicle question the seller and follow your gut.

 Before you head out on your test drive, you must make sure that you’re properly insured to drive the vehicle.
-The police will not accept ‘I’m test driving the vehicle’ as an excuse for not having insurance.
+You can’t test drive a car without insurance and the police will not accept ‘I’m test driving a new car’ as an excuse for not having insurance.

 Most recognised dealers will have insurance in place that will cover you on a test drive.
 They will probably need to take a copy of your license in case something happens but otherwise, you shouldn’t have to worry about anything.